imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ImageKit [authenticates](authentication.md) your API requests using your account's API keys.
 If you don't include your key when making an API request or use an incorrect or outdated one, ImageKit returns a `403 - Forbidden` response.

-The list of APIs whose requests can be authenticated using API keys can be found [here](README.md).
+You can use API keys to authenticate requests to [these API endpoints](README.md).

 {% hint style="info" %}
 **API key limits**\

 - You can only have five active API key pairs at once.
-- Your account will have at least one standard API key pair at all times.
+- Your account will always have at least one active pair of standard API keys.
   {% endhint %}

 ## Types of keys